-The administrator generally uses the Web Manager for specifying an authentication method for the KVM, as described in "Network" on page 194.
+The administrator generally uses the Web Manager for specifying an authentication method for the KVM/net and for all KVM ports, as described in "Network" on page 226.
 Optionally, the administrator can use the OSD (on screen display) for selecting an authentication method and specifying an authentication server (when needed).